bridgetownrb/bridgetown-haml/README.md

 ## Usage

 Simply name your page, layout, or partial with a `.haml` extension.
 The available features will be fairly analogous to [the ERB support](https://www.bridgetownrb.com/docs/erb-and-beyond#haml-and-slim) in Bridgetown, including support for helpers, partials, and rendering Liquid components.
 You can even [embed Markdown and other template languages](https://github.com/haml/haml/blob/master/REFERENCE.md#filters-filters) using standard Haml syntax.

+You can also add `template_engine: haml` to your file's front matter and use any extension you want.
+For example, you could add `data.xml` to your source folder and simply make sure the front matter contains `template_engine: haml`.

 ## Testing